(All drain field applications are based on a typical septic system with about 200 linear feet of absorption bed.)

 EYE: Eye protection such as goggles and a full-face shield should be worn.
 Contact with the eyes to by-product mist or solution may cause irritation or a burning sensation.

-SKIN: Skin protection such as rubber gloves and apron should be worn to prevent repeated or prolonged contact with liquid or product mist or solution, which may irritate.
+SKIN: Skin protection such as rubber gloves and aprons should be worn to prevent repeated or prolonged contact with liquid or product mist or solution, which may irritate.
 In case of exposure, wash with soap and water.

 INHALATION: Product mist may irritate the nose, throat, and respiratory tract.